Un Chien Andalou: Synopsis

 A man sharpens a razor and tests it on his thumb.
 He gazes at the moon, which is about to be bisected by a thin cloud.
 A young woman stares straight ahead as he brings the razor near her eye.
 A cut occurs to the cloud passing in front of the moon, and then to a close-up of the razor slicing open her eye.

 "Eight years later", a young man bicycles down an urban street wearing a nun's habit and carrying a striped box with a strap around his neck.
 The woman from the first scene hears him approaching and casts aside the book she was reading.
 She goes to the window and sees the young man lying on the curb, his bicycle on the ground.
 She emerges from the building and attempts to revive him.

 Later, she assembles pieces of the young man's clothing on a bed.
 The man then appears near the door, with ants emerging from a hole in his hand.
-An androgynous young woman pokes at a severed human hand in the street below the apartment while surrounded by a large crowd.
+A young woman pokes at a severed human hand in the street below the apartment while surrounded by a large crowd.

-The crowd clears when a policeman places the hand in the box previously carried by the young man and gives it to the androgynous woman.
+The crowd clears when a policeman places the hand in the box previously carried by the young man and gives it to the woman.
 She stands in the middle of the street clutching the box, where she is run over by a car.
 The man in the apartment seems to take sadistic pleasure in the accident, and he gestures at the woman in the room with him, leering and groping her breasts.

 The woman resists him at first, but then allows him to molest her as he imagines her nude.
 The woman pushes him away as he drifts off and attempts to escape by running to the other side of the room.
 The man corners her as she reaches for a racquet in self-defense, but he suddenly picks up two ropes and drags two grand pianos containing dead donkeys, stone tablets containing the Ten Commandments, two pumpkins, and two priests who are attached to the ropes.
 The woman escapes the room.
 The man chases after her, but she traps his hand, which is infested with ants, in the door.
 She then finds him in the next room, dressed in his nun's garb.